deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

 *   **Gravitational Superconductivity (The Vortex):**
     As the "Heavy Dust" in the galaxy cools to the 2.7K critical temperature, it enters a **Gravitational Superconducting state**.
-    *   **Frame Dragging on Steroids:** In General Relativity, a spinning mass gently drags spacetime (Frame Dragging).
-In this fluid model, the spinning galaxy creates a massive **Superfluid Vortex**.
+    *   **Zero Viscosity:** Just as an electrical superconductor allows electrons to flow with zero resistance, a Gravitational Superconductor allows the vacuum fluid to flow with zero viscosity (Superfluidity).
-    *   **Coherent Flow:** Because the fluid is superconducting, the rotation generates a powerful **Gravito-Magnetic field**.
-This vortex creates a centripetal suction that physically binds the star systems together, locking the spiral structure in place much like a hurricane holds its shape, independent of the mass of the individual stars.
-It couples perfectly to the vacuum fluid.
-Just as an electrical superconductor allows electrons to flow with zero resistance, a Gravitational Superconductor allows the vacuum fluid to flow with zero viscosity (Superfluidity).
-This creates a coherent, friction-free vortex.
+    *   **Coherent Flow:** Because the fluid is frictionless, the rotation generates a powerful **Gravito-Magnetic vortex**.
+This creates a centripetal suction that physically binds the star systems together, locking the spiral structure in place much like a hurricane holds its shape, independent of the mass of the individual stars.

 ---